tkmsaaaam/browser-operator/unitedcinemas/README.md

   npm run start
 ```

-- then to be downloaded some details to `./downloads`.
+- then to be output to console.

 ## Caution